 This doesn’t mean actually paying with cash.
 I use credit cards to get points/cash back but pay them off in full right away.
 I do this to avoid ever having to pay interest charges on my credit card.

-You Should Know That There’s No Unlimited Data Plans!
+You Should Know That There’s Now Unlimited Data Plans!

-You’ll also notice that while all Mint plans include unlimited talk and text, they don’t offer an unlimited data plan.
+You’ll also notice that while all Mint plans include unlimited talk and text, they now offer an unlimited data plan!
 For most people, it doesn’t matter since you probably have access to WiFi at home, work, or school.

-But if you are the person who has no access to WiFi and uses insane amounts of data monthly, then Mint Mobile is NOT for you.
+But if you are the person who has no access to WiFi and uses insane amounts of data monthly, then a Mint Mobile Unlimited plan is the real deal!

 Switching To Mint Mobile – My Overall Review